TritonDataCenter/node-manta/docs/man/mget.md

 `-k, --key fingerprint`
   Authenticate using the SSH key described by FINGERPRINT.
 The key must either be in `~/.ssh` or loaded in the SSH agent via `ssh-add`.

+`-o, --output file`
+  Write output to &lt;file&gt; instead of stdout.

+`-O, --remote-name`
+  Write output to a file using the requested object's name (i.e. the last element of the full object path) instead of stdout.

 `-q, --quiet`
   Do not display a progress meter.